The Lesser of Two Equals

 According to Brinson, acts of environmental protest will likely become more prevalent — and more necessary — as the climate crisis continues to worsen.

 “I think we’ll be seeing a lot more civil disobedience,” Brinson says.
-“And a lot more people willing to put their liberty on the line in order to ensure that future generations have a livable planet.”
+“And a lot more people willing to put their liberty on the line in order to ensure that future generations have a livable planet.” ν